loganhart02/Deep-Learning-Projects/README.md

 # Deep Learning Paper Implementations
 **originally made this back in 2021 for myself currently updating the code for all my papers and publishing them as I get them working**

 just a repo of deep learning papers I implemented just to practice implementing and reading/understanding deep learning papers.
 Every model I train will have a demo you can load up locally to test/try models. this is pretty much my main repo to practicing build ML pipelines from data collection to MLops.
+Each model has it's own branch

 ## machine setup
 Here is the machine I used to train all these models